 The Trustees shall make such rules as they deem necessary for proper conduct of their meetings.

-Meetings Of The National Executive Council
+Meetings of the National Executive Council

-The National Executive Council shall meet at least thrice a year at such times and places as may be decided by her.
-The quorum for the meetings of the National Executive Council shall be at least half of the National Officers and any number of others entitled to attend who are present at the meeting.
+The National Executive Council shall meet at least three (3) times in a year at such times and places as the National Executive Committee may decide.
+The quorum for the meetings of the National Executive Council shall be ten (10) comprising the President, Vice President, Secretary General, three (3) Trustees and Sets and Chapter Presidents at the meeting.

 The President, through the Secretary-General may summon a meeting of the National Executive Council as occasion may demand.